science-en-poche/yelandur/API.md

 * Any relationships to other objects are reflected as references to the `id`s of the linked objects
-* Some resources can be transferred (in one direction or the other) individually or in arrays (always encapsulated in their root), and linked objects can be sideloaded (but only in the server -> client direction)
+* Some resources can be transferred (in one direction or the other) individually or in arrays (always encapsulated in their root), and eventually it will be possible to sideload linked objects (but only in the server -> client direction)

 All this should become clearer in the examples below.